Week 6Developing an Independent Meditation Practice

 - Integrate moments of mindful walking, eating and exercising into your day.

-This is a total time investment of about 15 minutes a day, and it needn’t interrupt anything else you do.
+This plan will require about 20 minutes a day, and it needn’t interrupt anything else you do.
 The challenge is simply to remember to do it, and to keep doing it.

-See if you can find a casual meditation group to attend after the course finishes, or do a refresher course some if you need to.
+See if you can find a casual meditation group to attend post-course, or do a refresher in a year or two.
 Most people need some kind of repetitive guidance for months before they can really do it well on their own.

-If you follow a plan like that outlined above it can be enormously valuable for you.
+If you follow a plan like that outlined above it can be enormously valuable.
 Just to be able to relax consciously whenever you need to can turn your life around.
 It can give you immediate relief from insomnia, migraines, anxiety and panic attacks.
 It will help you enjoy life more and be more balanced and focused during the day.
-It will take you a month or two to consolidate this ‘Basic Program’, but before that has happened you will find that you are naturally moving to the next stage anyway.

 Where to from here?